Tomoarrow-Inc/TomoIDVQuickStart/README.md

    - Test environment settings

 3. **Production** (`REACT_APP_ENV` not set or any other value)
-   - Uses external environment variables only
+   - Uses internal configuration in `ClientEnv.tsx`
    - HTTPS endpoints required
-   - Strict security validation
+   - Production environment settings

 ### Running in Different Environments